crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 - the significance of `signextend` and opcodes related to signed integers
 - the importance of bit-cleaning

-As the trend in Solidity smart contract development continues towards low-level optimizations, it is important to emphasize the diligence required when implementing these techniques.
-The aim of this article is to deepen one's understanding of low-level arithmetic, thereby improving the security of Solidity code by enabling developers to better assess and comprehend the assumptions present in these operations.
-Nevertheless, it is crucial to integrate custom low-level optimizations only after thorough manual analysis, fuzzing, and symbolic verification, and to document any non-obvious assumptions.
+While low-level optimizations are attractive, they are also heavily error-prone.
+This article aims to deepen one's understanding of low-level arithmetic, to reduce these risks.
+Nevertheless, it is crucial to integrate custom low-level optimizations only after thorough manual analysis, automated testing, and to document any non-obvious assumptions.